ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_tuning.rst

-* **Increase smoothing**: try to increase :confval:`Initial gaussian filter sigma` parameter since it might help removing noise, hence reducing the area where spotMAX will look for spots.
+* **Increase smoothing**: try to increase :confval:`Initial gaussian filter sigma` parameter since it might help removing noise, hence reducing the area where SpotMAX will look for spots.
 Try values like 1.0, 2.0, or even 3.0 and beyond.

 * **Activate or deactivate sharpening**: try activating/deactivating
   :confval:`Sharpen spots signal prior detection` parameter